DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 </requisicao-transacao>
 ```

 The recurrent authorization must be done in two ways: sending a token previously registered, or using a card.
-The recurrent transaction is very similar than traditional transaction, the changes consist on the rules that emitter and card issuer use to authorize or deny a transaction.
+The recurrent transaction is very Yesilar than traditional transaction, the changes consist on the rules that emitter and card issuer use to authorize or deny a transaction.
 Another difference is related to "Renova Fácil" (Easy Renew).

 <aside class="notice">To know if your store is eligible to use a recurrent authorization, check with our service center or Cielo E-commerce Web Support.</aside>